 Let’s take a more in-depth look at what each dental device does and how they are different from each other.

 When you first begin your journey to crafting a perfect smile you’ll need a dental device to shift your teeth into a desirable position.
 Braces have been a popular choice over the last few decades, but within the past 15 years, aligners have become the top choice in shifting teeth.
 These clear custom-fitting dental devices look very similar to retainers but have a completely different job.
+If you’d like more info on what type of aligners are out there, SmilePrep has up-to-date pricing for brands.

 Once your dentist provides you with an aligner the clear plastic removable device will begin to shift your teeth into a perfect smile.
 You may experience some discomfort, or your teeth may become sensitive while you wear an aligner.
 This is due to your teeth slowing aligning into position.
 The more you wear an aligner, the faster you’ll have a perfect smile.
+Some users want a fresh feeling throughout the day while they wear their aligner or retainer.
+You’ll be able to keep your mouth hydrated and retainers/aligners clean with Movement Clear Aligner Mints, a popular alternative to Invisalign chewies that you can eat while wearing your retainer!

 Aligners are replaced over time as your dentist or aligner provider will create new ones to fit your constantly shifting teeth.
 These treatments will help correct mild to moderate out of place teeth.
 Aligners typically are quicker to shift teeth into place than braces as they’ve become more advanced over the years.
 You’ll end up wearing your aligner for around 20 to 22 hours a day.
 Wearing it constantly helps keep your teeth shifting in the right direction.
 New aligners are created for you about every two weeks until your smile is complete, which takes anywhere from 12 to 20 months.
+If you’d like an online consultation to see if aligners would be a good decision, you can contact ElySmiles for a free consultation.

 What Are Retainers: